 With the extensive renovations to and modernization of Gowan's Stadium, it is now an outstanding venue for a wide variety of events.

 Of course, first and foremost it is a football field, home to the Blue Dragons and the Salt Hawks, state 6A champions seven of the past nine years.
 In addition to a much needed increase in seating capacity, the $3.5 million project included new entrance gates, public restrooms, locker rooms, and concession areas.

-Gowan's Stadium also hosts an annual State High School Football Championship game, normally played the Saturday after Thanksgiving.
+Gowan's Stadium also hosts an annual State High School Football Championship game, the NJCAA Salt City Bowl game, and biannual NJCAA National Track & Field Championship.
 For more information, call (620)665-3500.